On Existence of $L^1$-solutions for Coupled Boltzmann Transport Equation and Radiation Therapy Treatment Optimization: Introduction

 In practice, solving deterministically (i.e. without Monte Carlo methods) the discretized BTE is a quite formidable numerical task because in three spatial dimensions we have in total $3+2+1=6$ phase space variables (i.e. 3 spatial, 2 angular and 1 energy dimensions).
 In time-dependent case one would also have to take the time variable $t$ into account, further increasing the state space dimension by one.
 We also notice that the collision term of BTE necessitates, in general, the consideration of two additional variables $\omega'$, $E'$ which, however, are not phase space variables \emph{per se}.
 Hence the numerical dimension of the problem is very large in the sense that the total number of grid points needed in any (deterministic) discretization scheme grows fast (to $6$th or $7$th power, say) with the number of grid points used for discretizing each individual dimension (if assumed to be proportional).
 There have only been a few attempts to solve BTE using deterministic methods for radiotherapy needs in three spatial dimensions without further approximations and/or geometrical simplifications (see e.g. \cite{bomanthesis}).
 In \cite{hensel} computationally less complex algorithm is developed and some simulations are carried out in slab $3$D-geometry.

-Since the object function (\ref{io}) contains nonconvex terms, {\it global optimization} for (locally) Lipschitz continuous functions in convex domains is needed.
+Since the object function (\ref{io}) contains non-convex terms, {\it global optimization} (\cite{pinter}) for (locally) Lipschitz continuous functions in convex domains is needed.
 Moreover, the applied optimization method should be reasonably fast.
-Hence a careful initialization (determination of initial solution for optimization scheme) is necessary.
+The initialization (determination of an {\it initial solution} for global optimization scheme) is necessary since the determination of a carefully chosen initial point for a large dimensional global optimization scheme is very essential for achieving (time savings and) satisfactory results (\cite{pinter14}).
 We prove in section \ref{RTP} (in the case $p=2$) that for a certain related (convex) object function, the optimal control exists, and formulas for it in a variational form are given.
 We suggest that this solution is used as an initial solution.
 Preliminary simulations show that the computation of the initial solution in this way is fast enough (\cite{bomanthesis}).
 In section \ref{srs} we bring up some challenges and problems related to IRTP.

 Finally, we remark that an optimization scheme can be formulated in such a way that in external therapy the device (such as MLC) parameters are {\it directly} as decision parameters both in static and dynamical delivery techniques.
 This is based on the fact that the incoming flux $g$ can be expressed as a function of these parameters, say $g=g({\bf q})$ (see \cite{tervo02} for a certain implementation related to MLC).
 Substitution of this expression $g=g({\bf q})$ to ${\s D}(0,g)$ gives the object function (\ref{io}) as a function of ${\bf q}$.
 The resulting object function is, however, highly multiextremal, and thus seeking its global minimum is rendered more difficult.